Transportation

 Suburban rail

-Athens International Airport (AIA) is linked to Athens Central Railway Station (Larissis Station) and the port of Pireaus via the suburban rail network.
+Athens International Airport (AIA) is linked to Athens Central Railway Station (Larissis Station) and the port of Piraeus via the suburban rail network.
 This also connects AIA to Kiato.
-The trip takes 1 hour 34 minutes.
+The trip takes 1 hour and 34 minutes.

 Parking

-More than 7,000 parking spaces are available for both short and long-term parking at Athens International Airport.
+More than 7,000 parking slots are available for both short and long-term parking at Athens International Airport.
 Executive valet parking is also available.

 Using the METRO System in Athens and Attica: